+Philosophy II and IV

-Philosophy I and II Political Science I and II Economics I and II Sociology I and II Quantitative Methods
+Political Science I and II

+Economics I and II

+Sociology I and II

+Quantitative Methods

-Candidates should take at least one paper in each of the three disciplines they pursue in the Senior Freshman year.
-For those taking sociology, Sociology I is mandatory and for those taking philosophy, Philosophy I is mandatory.
+Candidates must take at least one paper in each of the three disciplines they pursue in the Senior Freshman year.
+All papers include one, or more, compulsory general question(s).
+Philosophy II and IV and Political Science I are full general papers.